janwillemnijenhuis/Swopit/README.md

 ## Folder structure
 The folder structure is shown in the figure below.
 We first give an explanation of the files.<br />
-`Community Contributed Software` contains the files as sent to Stata Journal.<br />
+`Swopit package` contains the files as sent to Stata Journal.<br />
-`Estimation of two-regime switching ordered probit model - revision.pdf` the latest version of the paper, as submitted to Stata Journal <br />
+`A mixture of ordered probit models with endogenous switching between two latent classes model - revision.pdf` the latest version of the paper, as submitted to Stata Journal <br />
 `README.md` this file. <br />
 `readme.txt` the description of the paper, authors and copyright. <br />
-`Paper_new/Model` contains all development code.<br />
+`Development files/Model` contains all development code.<br />
 &emsp;&emsp;`DefModel.ado` contains all model definitions.<br />
 &emsp;&emsp;`Empirical_example.do` the do-file with the empirical example from the paper <br />
 &emsp;&emsp;`estimates.ado` contains the main estimation routines and postestimation commands.<br />